 - Read - Van Riper & Emerick, Chapter 7 pp 207-252

 - Features prevalence versus incidence

-- Definitions in mental retardation, language-learning
+- Definitions in intellectual disabilities, language-learning disorders, and autism

-- Film and discussion: "Behavioral Treatment in Autistic
+- Film and discussion: "Behavioral Treatment in Autistic Children"

 Class 14: Film and Discussion

 - Discussion of autism versus mutism versus nonspeech communication

 Class 15: American English Dialects, Language and Communication Differences in a Multicultural Society